 The American Psychiatric Association notes that BIPOC adults generally have a harder time locating and receiving mental health services, having found that 48% of whites received mental health services, compared with 31% of Blacks and Hispanics, and 22% of Asians in 2015.
 This is something comic artists, Anna Nguyen is well aware of and explores in her latest comic “The Depression Came.”

-Breakthrough seeks to share and uplift the works and experiences of BIPOC young adults navigating through all aspects of life.
-In celebration of Mental Health Awareness Month, Anna Nguyen presents her comic The Depression Came seeking to “normalize talking about mental health challenges openly”.
+In celebration of Mental Health Awareness Month, Anna Nguyen presents her comic The Depression Came seeking to normalize openly talking about mental health challenges.

 Download “The Depression Came” by Anna Nguyen here

 This #GivingTuesday, please consider making a contribution to Breakthrough so we can continue to uplift and support the creative work of young artists, such as Anna.
 Donate here.